ixiaopan/blog/content/post/linear-regression-01.md

 $$

 ### the absolute value of error

-One way to tackle this is taking the absolute value of the error terms.
+One way to tackle this is to take the absolute value of the error terms.
+However, the absoulte value of $x$ is not differentiable at $0$.

 $$